javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 The typical situation -- a regular expression works fine sometimes, but for certain strings it "hangs"  consuming 100% of CPU.

+In a web-browser it kills the page.
+Not a good thing for sure.

-That may even be a vulnerability.
-For instance, if JavaScript is on the server, and it uses regular expressions to process user data, then such an input may cause denial of service.
-The author personally saw and reported such vulnerabilities even for well-known and widely used programs.
+For server-side Javascript it may become a vulnerability, and it uses regular expressions to process user data.
+Bad input will make the process hang, causing denial of service.
+The author personally saw and reported such vulnerabilities even for very well-known and widely used programs.

 So the problem is definitely worth to deal with.